 The term “space weather” refers to the magnetic disturbances and high radiation levels that result from the dynamically changing conditions on the sun and in the solar wind and have impacts throughout the heliosphere including the near-Earth environment.
 Auroras, power outages, and radio blackouts are some of the manifestations of space weather that we experience on Earth.
 In space, high-velocity solar energetic particles strewn from the Sun can cause spacecraft damage, resulting in temporary operational anomalies, critical electronics malfunctions, degradation of solar arrays, and optical systems failures.
 Further, space radiation is a hazard to astronaut health.
 However, Space weather science is not just limited to Earth.
 Space weather impacts can be seen throughout the solar system and the emerging science of interplanetary space weather forecasting is crucial to NASA’s human and robotic exploration objectives beyond Earth’s orbit.

-Until recently, space weather forecasting for near earth environments was limitedorecasting space weather for other planets was simply unthinkable.
+Until recently, space weather forecasting for near earth environments was limited, while forecasting space weather for other planets was simply unthinkable.
 This began to change--and change in a big way--in 2006 with the launch of the twin STEREO probes followed almost four years later by the Solar Dynamics Observatory.
 These three spacecraft now maintain near full coverage of the sun, monitoring active regions, flares, and coronal mass ejections.
 This fleet comprised of STEREO and SDO fleet can track all solar events.
 Forecasters now have an unprecedented 3-dimensional view of storms approaching not only Earth but also other planets as well.
 As such, interplanetary space weather prediction is now a fast-growing discipline.
 The ability to predict the onset of distant storms has applications in three areas: 1) Human Safety--i.e., warning astronauts to take cover when solar storms are approaching.
 Without this capability, long-distance human exploration of space may prove impracticably dangerous.
 2) Spacecraft Operations--i.e., warning spacecraft to take precautions when solar storms are approaching.
 A few choice hours in "safe mode" could preserve key systems impossible to repair from millions of km away.
-3_ Science Targets of Opportunity -- i.e., alerting distant probes to pay attention when solar storms are about to hit planets, asteroids, etc, revealing for the first time how these targets interact with the sun.
+3_ Science Targets of Opportunity -- i.e., alerting distant probes to pay attention when solar storms are about to hit planets, asteroids, etc., revealing for the first time how these targets interact with the sun.
 E.g., a Mars orbiter activating key sensors at precisely the right moment could catch a CME stripping a parcel of atmosphere away from the red planet.

 Given the growing importance of space exploration to our Nation’s economic well-being and security, it is of increasing importance that NASA works with its partner agencies to advance our National capability to understand and predict space weather events.
 The sun is now under constant 360-degree observation by the Heliophysics Fleet.
 SDO, SOHO, and the twin STEREO probes can see the full sun. .
 As a result, no explosion or emerging sunspot will go unnoticed.
 Using data from the Fleet, researchers now routinely track coronal mass ejections (CMEs) in three dimensions as they propagate through the heliosphere.
 This has led to an important new capability: Interplanetary Space Weather Forecasting, which is crucial to NASA’s human and robotic exploration objectives beyond Earth’s orbit.